ROSbot XL - quick start

 Option 2: Using an Ethernet port

-Plug one end of the Ethernet cable into your computer and another one into the robot's Ethernet port.
+- Plug one end of the Ethernet cable into your computer and the other end into the robot's Ethernet port.

 192.168.77.27